vikstrous/tempts/README.md

 Schedules:

 * Set arguments with the right types
-* Can be 'set' upon application startup, automatically applying the intended effect to the schedule's state on the cluster
+* Can be set upon application startup, automatically applying the intended effect to the schedule's state on the cluster

 Queries and updates: